mblstamps/stamps2018/R_tutorial/README.md

 7_markdown.R
 ```

-## Assignment for tomorrow: Please install the following packages tonight so that they are ready for tomorrow
+## Assignment for tomorrow: Please complete the following tonight so that everything is setup for tomorrow

 1. Download gfortran, which is needed for certain R packages and will make your life much easier in the future!
 Link: https://gcc.gnu.org/wiki/GFortranBinaries